 - Clip: a percent-based portion deducted from billable project work to fund administrative costs and collective programs of the Co-operative.
 See: Calculating Member Wages

 - Labour Movement: a social movement that consists of labour unions and political organizing or political parties representing the interests of workers.
 See: History of Labour in Canada

-- Member-owner: a joint owner and member of a co-operative who has an equal share and democratic control of its operation.
+- Member-worker: a joint member and worker of a co-operative who has equal democratic control of its operation.
 See: About Hypha Worker Co-operative

 - New economy: a vision for a just, sustainable, and democratic economy of cooperative, ethical, and community-rooted enterprises working within environmental limits.